-Fragile X results from a change or mutation in the Fragile X Mental Retardation 1 (FMR1) gene, which is found on the X chromosome.
-The gene normally makes a protein called Fragile X Mental Retardation Protein, or FMRP.
-This protein is important for creating and maintaining connections between cells in the brain and nervous system.
+Fragile X results from a change or mutation in the Fragile X Messenger Ribonucleoprotein 1 (FMR1) gene, which is found on the X chromosome.
+The gene normally makes a protein, called FMRP, that is important for creating and maintaining connections between cells in the brain and nervous system.
 The mutation causes the body to make only a little bit or none of the protein, which often causes the symptoms of Fragile X.

 Not everyone with the mutated FMR1 gene has symptoms of Fragile X syndrome, because the body may still be able to make FMRP.
 A few things affect how much FMRP the body can make: